Home » Southern Comfort Food » White Chocolate Chip Raspberry Bread

 Instructions

-• Sift together the all purpose flour, granulated sugar, baking powder and salt.
+• In a large bowl, use a whisk to sift together the all purpose flour, granulated sugar, baking powder and salt.

-• By hand mix the wet ingredients into the dry ingredients mixing until fully moistened.
+• By hand mix the wet ingredients into the dry ingredients stirring until fully moistened.

 • Toss the raspberries with the remaining 1 Tbsp all purpose flour.
 Gently mix into the batter along with the white chocolate chips.